ontologyportal/sigmakee/README.txt

 with having directories created there.
 Before you can run Sigma you'll also need to modify /home/theuser/.sigmakee/KBs/config.xml to conform to your local paths.
+If you are running tomcat locally, also change the port value to 8080

 mkdir workspace
 mkdir Programs